Launch Your Storefront

 For the instructions provided, imagine you’re launching a storefront at staging.example.com, your project ID in Managed Runtime is example, and your bundle is deployed to an environment called staging.

-Use the Managed Runtime API or the Runtime Admin web application to create an environment (also known as a target) called staging to practice launching the storefront.
+Use Runtime Admin or Managed Runtime API to create an environment called staging to practice launching the storefront.

 For instructions on creating an environment with Runtime Admin, see our guide to Managed Runtime Administration.

-If you are not using a third-party CDN, the Managed Runtime issues and manages TLS certificates for your domain.
+If you are routing traffic directly to the Managed Runtime CDN, then Managed Runtime issues and manages TLS certificates on your behalf.

-You must create the provided CNAME record within 24 hours of receiving the details.
-A CNAME record looks like this:
+• Salesforce provides a CNAME record used to validate domain ownership.
+You must create the provided record within 24 hours of receiving the details.

 Reduce the time to live (TTL) for staging.example.com to one minute.
 Reducing the TTL speeds up the DNS cutover process, and if something goes wrong, allows you to roll back quickly.